 Inclusions of The Coverage

-Professional liability insurance protects you if you are sued because you were unable to deliver a particular level of service that you promised to a client.
+Professional liability protects you if you are sued because you were unable to deliver a particular level of service that you promised to a client.
 The insurance covers liability and legal costs in such cases.

 Malpractice and Omissions

-In the case of malpractice or omissions, your professional liability insurance can cover up to the policy limit for any resulting lawsuit.
+In the case of malpractice or omissions, your professional liability can cover up to the policy limit for any resulting lawsuit.

 Professional liability insurance can also cover lawsuits arising from negligence as when your client sues you for financial loss.

-Professional liability insurance can compensate for legal fees and settlement costs in cases where you made a simple mistake which resulted in a significant loss to your client.
+Professional liability can compensate for legal fees and settlement costs in cases where you made a simple mistake which resulted in a significant loss to your client.